-The lethal gene produces a protein called tTA, which is able to act as a switch to control the activity of other genes.
-In the modified insects, the presence of high levels of this gene causes the machinery in the insect’s cells to go into over-drive.
-The gene doesn’t produce any toxic proteins, but it ties up some of the cell’s essential machinery and disrupts its normal function – causing the insects to die.
-Because no toxic proteins are produced in the insects, when any other animals eat them they will be digested in just the same way that all other insects are digested, so natural predators won’t suffer any harmful effects from consumption of a modified insect.
+The pest control gene produces a protein called tTAV (tetracycline repressible activator variant), which is able to act as a switch to control the activity of other genes.
+It’s a variant because this gene has been optimised to only work in insect cells.
+In the modified insects, when the tTAV gene is expressed, the non toxic protein ties up the cell’s machinery so it’s other genes aren’t expressed and the insect dies.
+Because no toxic proteins are produced in the insects, if any animals eat them it would be the same as eating a wild insect – they will be digested in just the same way that all other insects are digested.

-The key to the RIDL system is that we are able to use a supplement in the lab which acts like an antidote, preventing the tTA protein from working.
-This supplement – the antibiotic, tetracyline – binds to the tTA protein and stops it from switching on other genes.
-So in the presence of the supplement, the RIDL insects survive; when released into the wild, their offspring can’t access the antibiotic in the quantities needed to survive, so they die before reaching adulthood.
+But how do we produce insects if they die?
+There’s an antidote given to the insects in the rearing facility that acts like a switch to turn off the tTAV gene preventing the tTAV protein from working.
+This antidote, tetracycline, an antibiotic, binds to the tTAV protein and disables it.
+So in the presence of the antidote, the Oxitec insects are able to survive and reproduce in the rearing facility, but when the males are released into the wild, their offspring can’t access the antibiotic in the quantities needed to survive, so they die before reaching adulthood.